-- Then, 'constraints' need to be considered.
+- Then, the 'constraints' need to be considered.
 This concerns geology and the waste to be disposed, and other issues as far as applicable: - The geological properties are determined by the geological options available in a country and by selecting a site out of these options.
 The selection depends upon the site selection approach and thus, on the criteria used.
 Once a site has been selected, the geological properties are given and 'dictate' the boundary conditions for the design the repository and of the system of engineered barriers.
 Site selection is influenced by the site selection criteria, but these are by the (limited) geological possibilities of a country more constrained than the requirements used for the design of the engineered systems. - The situation for the wastes is like the situation for geology.
-Also the properties of the waste (especially the nuclide inventory) are given by its past use; for L/ILW, some modifications of the properties are possible through treatment / conditioning.
-Thus, the properties of the waste 'dictate' to some extent the needed properties of the site / geology (mainly for the needed long-term stability) and those of the engineered barriers. - To summarise, the system of engineered barriers is tailored to the properties of geology, taking the properties of the waste into account. - Next, the design process starts where each element of the disposal programme according to the 'functional architecture' is designed such, that all the functions and characteristics with their performance-/quality-targets for this element are fulfilled.
+Also the properties of the waste (especially the nuclide inventory) are given by their use (e.g., irradiation of the fuel); for L/ILW, some modifications of the properties are possible through treatment / conditioning.
+Thus, the properties of the waste 'dictate' to some extent the needed properties of the site / geology (mainly for the needed long-term stability) and those of the engineered barriers. - To summarise, the disposal rooms with the system of engineered barriers are tailored to the properties of geology, taking the properties of the waste into account. - Next, the design process starts where each element of the disposal programme according to the 'functional architecture' is designed such, that all the functions and characteristics with their performance-/quality-targets allocated to this element are fulfilled.
 If the requirements allocated to an element lead to conflicts, and no satisfactory solution can be found, negotiations have to start to resolve these conflicts.
 This can also lead to a change in the functional architecture.